Ghost Towns & Outlaws

 The town of Arland dried up rapidly after that.
 The graves of Belle Drewry, "The Woman in Blue," William Gallagher and Blind Bill have been moved to Old Trail Town 32 miles away in Cody.

 Books and more information is available by contacting Meeteetse Museums, Inc. The Arland town site is on private property, and trespassing is illegal.
-However, Meeteetse Museums, Inc. sponsors a trip to the Arland town site and old Meeteetse Cemetery almost annually (depending on the weather) near Halloween.
+However, Meeteetse Museums, Inc. sponsors a trip to the Arland town site and old Meeteetse Cemetery almost annually (depending on the weather) at the beginning of October.
 Contact Meeteetse Museums at 307-868-2423 for more information.